jungtaekkim/bayeso/paper.md

 - Installation: We upload our software in a popular repository for Python packages, PyPI, accordingly BayesO can be easily installed in any supported environments.
 - Documentation: We create official documentation with docstring.
 A code convention, docstring is supported in Python and it is accomplished by specific templates of comments.
 The documentation is hosted on the Internet.
 Besides, it also provides a document in PDF format.

-# Discussion and Conclusion
+# Dicussion and Conclusion

 In this work we have presented our own Bayesian optimization framework, referred to as BayesO, which is written in Python under the MIT license.
 We described the features of our software and the components for software development.
 Based on our codebase, we showed that our BayesO is established and maintained well in the perspective of software development.
 Moreover, we introduced our sister project, BayesO Benchmarks, which implements various benchmark functions and helps to utilize them easily.
-Finally, we demonstrated the sample codes of Branin function optimization and the experimental results of BayesO.

 Our project enables many researchers to suggest a new algorithm by modifying BayesO and many practitioners to utilize Bayesian optimization in their applications.
 However, as the limitations of this work, it is difficult to scale up Bayesian optimization in terms of the dimensionality of search space and the number of queries.
 Precisely describing, compared to a Bayesian optimization framework with modern learning techniques, e.g., BoTorch, the current version of BayesO cannot enjoy the parallel computations that are led from the latest machine learning frameworks, e.g., PyTorch [@PaszkeA2019neurips] and GPyTorch [@GardnerJR2018neurips].
 To resolve such limitations, we will be able to support a matrix computation with GPU operations.

 # Acknowledgements